bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     addr_book_strict = false
     ```

+16. In config.toml, set the following in the \[p2p\] section for port forwarding:

+    ```text
+    upnp = false
+    ```

+17. In config.toml, set the following in the \[p2p\] section for peer-exchange reactor (set to true for sentries and false for validators):

+    ```text
+    pex = false
+    ```

-16. In config.toml, set a suitable maximum \# of allowed inbound and outbound peers in the \[p2p\] section.
+18. In config.toml, set a suitable maximum \# of allowed inbound and outbound peers in the \[p2p\] section.
 For example, with a node that might be very busy \(such as a sentry to a secure zone for validators\), you might want to increase from the defaults, to avoid a situation where peers start to get dropped.
 Following are the values we have used:

     ```text
     # Maximum number of inbound peers